Fi nancial P lanner

-5 Reasons Child should learn the Rules of Etiquette:
+5 Reasons why your child should learn the Rules of Etiquette:

 Most children go to school approximately 6 hours a day.
 During these 1,800 minutes each week, from whom are they acquiring their social skills?
 Friends?
 Teachers?
 Social Media?
 Strangers?
-Perhaps the neighborhood gang members are influencing their impressionable minds.
+Perhaps the neighborhood gang members may be influencing their impressionable minds.

 You may be of the mindset that social skills should be learned in school or even church.
 Aptitudes such as financial literacy, basic cooking, and washing clothes are generally foundations that are laid by parents.
 Social skills are no different.
 While it is true that ‘It takes a Village’, if we want to raise socially empowered children, we simply cannot leave this responsibility to others.